toddstoffel/analytics_benchmark/README.md

 | TiDB/TiFlash  | 🔴 735.00 sec | 51,563    | ✅ Success | Lightning, replica   |
 | ColumnStore   | 🟢 39.00 sec  | 1,109,264 | ✅ Success | cpimport, conversion |

-> **Note**: Load times include both data ingestion and any required index/replica creation.
-Measurements taken on MacBook Pro M1 Pro with containerized deployments.
-Results may vary based on hardware specifications and system configuration.

 ### Query Execution Performance

 The following table shows execution times for each query in the benchmark suite: